Hi-na-2004/SheSafehelp/CONTRIBUTING.md

-# SheSafe - Contributing Guidelines
+# SafeCircle - Contributing Guidelines

-Thank you for considering contributing to SheSafe!
+Thank you for considering contributing to SafeCircle!
 This document provides guidelines and steps for contributing.

 ## 🌟 How to Contribute